kamleshjoshi8102/JayantGoel001/README.md

 - 🌱 I’m currently learning **Flutter and Web Development**
 - 👯 I’m looking to collaborate on **Android or Data Science**
 - 🤔 I’m looking for help with **Internships**
-- 💬 Ask me about Anything
+- 💬 Ask me about Anything [here](https://github.com/CormacKrum/CormacKrum/issues/1)!
+I am happy to help.
 - 😄 Pronouns: **He/Him**
 - ⚡ Fun fact: **Best Part Of the Journey is *It Ends*.**